leonekmi/scrobbly/README.md

 ## Update your anime lists

 At the same time, **just by watching** on your favourite VoD website, this WebExtension (Firefox & Chromium-based) can update your Kitsu, AniList and MAL lists (for now, it supports only Kitsu and AniList, but MAL is planned for next releases).
-**Note : this extension is for the moment WIP and might not work at 100% in certain cases.**

 ### Install